How Your Eye Works

 - Dislocation -- when the implant moves out of position

-You may also get an after-cataract anywhere from weeks to years after surgery.
-This happens when the tissue around your new lens gets cloudy and your eyesight blurs.
+You may also develop an issue anywhere from weeks to years after surgery the tissue around your new lens gets cloudy and your eyesight blurs.
+This is called an get an after-cataract or Posterior Capsular Opacification.
 Your doctor can fix this with a painless laser procedure.

-It'll take about 8 weeks to fully heal.
+It'll take about 8 to 12 weeks to fully heal.
 During that time: